Please take a few moments to fill out this survey to help us learn a little more about you:

 How I got put in Job

-You might be wondering how I ended up in Job.
+One might wonder how I ended up in Job.

 Maybe you can relate too.

-After nine long years, I was finally meeting up with a good friend who moved back in town.
+After nine long years, I was finally meeting up with a good friend who moved back into town.

 Even if I wanted to make hobbies out of my passions, I couldn’t even afford to.

-I dug myself into a hole that I couldn’t get out of.
+I dug myself into a hole that I could not get out of.

 It literally sucked the life out of me.

-Year after year, I was investing the money I worked hard for into things I had been taught I needed, like apartments, a truck payment, washer and dryer, stove, etc. This eventually made it to where I could no longer afford anything at all.
+Year after year, I was investing the money I worked hard for into things I had been taught I needed, like an apartment, a truck payment, washer and dryer, stove, etc. This eventually made it to where I could no longer afford anything at all.

 Have you been there?

-I did not know about saving, investing, budgeting, and I made some dumb financial mistakes just to live up to others expectations.
+I did not know about saving, investing, budgeting, and I made, not many, but some dumb financial mistakes just to live up to others expectations.

-I ended up in Job for commiting the crime of giving up on myself, and not following my gut.
+I ended up in Job for committing the crime of giving up on myself, and not following my gut.

 I allowed myself to be influenced by other prisoners who scorned me for not wanting to be in Job like they were.
-They would mock me and laugh at my ideas.
+They would mock me and laugh at my creative and entrepreneurial ideas.